Quansight/Quansight-website/apps/consulting/posts/working-across-panel-and-ipywidgets-ecosystems.md

 )
 ```

-## Linking interactions in each ecosystem
+## Linking Interactions in Each Ecosystem

 We can now connect all the widget objects instantiated so far.
 In particular,
 the decorated function `autompg_plot` combines the Panel `Select` objects